Pixplicity/letterpress/README.md

-letterpress
+Letter Press
 ==============
-Custom fonts without writing code.
+Custom typefaces without a single line of code!

 <img src="https://raw.githubusercontent.com/Pixplicity/letterpress/master/raw/sample.png" width="350px"/>

-Add custom fonts to your app with out writing code, just add the fonts to your them and use the customViews.
+With Letter Press, adding custom fonts to your app means not a single line of code is needed; simply add the fonts to your app, replace your views with their Font counterparts, and specify the fonts through attributes, styles and themes.

 ## Sample
-Just define the views you want to apply the custom fonts on.
+The easiest way to set a common typeface is through providing a custom theme:

 ```XML
 <resources>